Credit Reports and Scores

 Not all creditors report data to credit reporting agencies.
 Additionally, in some cases, only negative information is reported in a credit file—such as an unpaid phone bill—while positive information is not included.
 As a result, not all relevant credit information may be included in the reports.

-Alternative data: According to the Consumer Financial Protection Bureau, 11 percent of Americans—some 26 million people—are “credit invisible” because they have no credit history with any of the nationwide credit reporting agencies.
+Alternative data: According to the Consumer Financial Protection Bureau (CFPB), 11 percent of Americans—some 26 million people—are “credit invisible” because they have no credit history with any of the nationwide credit reporting agencies.
 An additional 19 million have too little history to receive a credit score.
 Black and Hispanic/Latino consumers are more likely than white and Asian consumers to be credit invisible or have unscored credit records.
 People with low incomes are also more likely to fall into these categories.

 Allowing credit bureaus to collect and analyze new types of data, such as rent and utility payments, could enable more Americans to have a credit file and a credit score.
 However, automatically providing this data to the nationwide credit bureaus would take away consumer control over that information.
 In addition, some people who already have a good credit score might see theirs go down.
 As such, it is important to incorporate consumer protections if alternative types of data can be used, such as requiring meaningful affirmative consent from consumers to collect, analyze, and report alternative data.